Karimi254/SQLAlchemy_AIRLINE_BOOKING_APP/README.md

 Requirements:
   -install flask.
   - db used is postgres. on create engne, you can add your fav db driver.
-  Added api route dfor the app that converts pass and flight data into json To access the api data,
+Added api route for the app that converts pass and flight data into json

+To access the api data,
     add /api/flights/flight_id url